October 26th, 2025

 WEDDING ANNIVERSARIES —

-If you were married in the month of August, please call Julie at the Rectory-(715-985-2227) and let her know the number of years you have been married.
-Blessings will be given on August 30th and August 31st Masses.
+If you were married in the month of November, please call Julie at the Rectory-(715-985-2227) and let her know the number of years you have been married.
+Blessings will be given on November 29th and November 30th Masses.

 Jubilee Year